Humphries-Lab/Lab-Website/_members/andrea-colins-rodriguez.md

   - A. Colins Rodriguez

 links:
-  email:
   home-page: https://andreacolinsr.github.io/
-  orcid:
+  orcid: 0000-0003-3584-2251
-  google-scholar:
+  google-scholar: b1yEp0YAAAAJ
-  github:
+  github: AndreaColinsR
   twitter: AndreaColins
-  linkedin:
 ---

 Andrea was a postdoc on a MRC-funded project to understand the neural dynamics that drive transitions in movements.
-She is now a CONACYT (Chile) Research Fellow at the Univeristy of Santiago, continuing our research on the coding of movement in low-dimensional activity.
+She is now a CONACYT (Chile) Research Fellow at the University of Santiago, continuing our research on the coding of movement in low-dimensional activity.